 - Skype is one of the most used instant messenger apps for both home and business users alike.

-- Many Skype for Business users reported Server temporarily unavailable error message.
+- Many Skype for Business users reported Server temporarily unavailable or Skype for business network unavailable error messages.

 - Fixing this issue is easy, and you just need to remove the corrupted cache or manually configure Skype.

 Skype for Business offers additional features over the standard Skype plan which is free.
-However, if you are coming back from a long vacation, you encounter “Server temporarily unavailable” error in Skype for Business.
+However, if you are coming back from a long vacation, you encounter “Server temporarily unavailable” or “a network or server issue is temporarily limiting features “errors in Skype for Business.

 Several Skyper for Business users reported to have encountered this error in the Microsoft community.